 Likewise, if a third party was responsible for causing the worker’s death, the family may file a claim against the at-fault party.
 For example, if a worker is killed in a traffic accident on the job caused by another driver, the other driver might be liable for damages under a wrongful death claim.

 Another example would be a worker who dies because of an injury caused by a defective product.
 The product’s manufacturer might be liable for damages.

 Families of deceased workers may have one or more actions they can file to recover compensation for damages.
-An Atlanta personal injury lawyer can review the case to determine who is liable for the worker’s death and what causes of action need to be filed to protect the family’s legal rights.
+An Atlanta personal injury lawyer from Hasner Law PC can review the case to determine who is liable for the worker’s death and what causes of action need to be filed to protect the family’s legal rights.

 A monetary award cannot bring back a family member, but it can provide for the family’s financial needs as they continue to heal after the loss of a loved one.